 Too much uric acid in the blood can lead to crystals forming in the joints and tissues, which may cause inflammation and gout symptoms.

 The causes of high uric acid levels are not always clear.
-However, genetics and environmental factors, such as diet and health, both play a part.
+However, genetics and environmental factors, such as diet and health, both

 In people with this condition, uric acid builds up in the joints and tissues, causing pain, swelling, and discoloration.
 Gout most commonly affects the toe joints, ankles, and knees.

-Some cancer treatments, such as chemotherapy, can cause cells in the body to die.
+Some cancer treatments, such as chemotherapy, cause cells in the body to die.
 Uric acid testing may be part of medical care for a person who has cancer.

 The kidneys filter waste from the blood, including uric acid.